 Everyone needs to start off the day with a satisfying breakfast and Taiwanese people sure do deliver.
-Breakfast stands can be found on almost every block no matter where you stay.
-I’ve tried at least 4 or 5 and the quality was consistent no matter where I ate.
 A typical breakfast can include various sandwiches, egg pancakes, radish cakes, or this amazing combo burger with sausage, ham, egg, tomato, and lettuce on a soft bun.
-Oh and did I mention, food in Taiwan is cheap!
-Two burgers, two milk teas, an order of radish cakes and egg pancakes came out to $6 total…TOTAL.
+Oh and did I mention?
+Food in Taiwan is cheap!
+Two burgers, two milk teas, an order of radish cakes and egg pancakes came out to $6 total...TOTAL.

 Another favorite was the scallion wrapped pancakes filled with egg and savory soy milk.
 This restaurant was located right next to the entrance of Tonghua market; you can't miss it, there's usually a line of people waiting to get their pancakes while a lady in the front bakes fresh rolls and bread.
 The soy milk is made fresh in house and a cold and hot version is available.
 The hot has crueller mixed right in and is served piping hot.
 The pancakes are brushed with a soy sauce type sauce and chili sauce to add a little extra flavor.
 Two orders of the pancakes with one hot soy milk and one cold came out to a total of $3.

-Now on to lunch and dinner good eats.
-Taiwanese food largely consists of carbs: noodles, dumplings and rice.
-I must have had at least one bowl of noodles everyday.
-Let’s start with one of Taiwan’s most famous dish, beef stew noodles.
-Located 5 minutes away from the Zhong Xiao station, walk down the street above to the restaurant named Wang’s.
-If you see a small park to the right, you’ve come to the right place!
+Now on to lunch and dinner good eats in central Taipei.
+Taiwanese food largely consists of carbs: noodles, dumplings, and rice.
+I must have had at least one bowl of noodles every day.
+Let's start with one of Taiwan's most famous dishes, beef stew noodles.
+Located 5 minutes away from the Zhong Xiao station, walk down the street above to the restaurant named Wang's.
+If you see a small park to the right, you've come to the right place!

 You will see someone in the front with a huge pot of the stew, ladling bowls for the customers.
 Top yours with pickled greens and dig right in.